hocnguyen12/spy-simulation/README.md

 ![The monitor program](./doc/figures/spies_monitor.png)

+## Spy Simulation program

+This program creates a shared memory containing a structure with all the data of the simulation. it also creates new process for each of the other programs of the simulation.

+## Timer program

+The timer program periodically sends a signal to the spy simulation program to inform him that the turn is finished.
+If the simulation ends, it sends a signal to all the other processes to signal the end of the simulation.

 ## Design patterns

 Some patterns are included and could be used in the project (see in [src/pattern_examples](src/pattern_examples)).